Donders-Institute/bidscramble/README.rst

 * Explore the full documentation on `Read the Docs <https://bidscramble.readthedocs.io>`__
 * Access the open-source code on `GitHub <https://github.com/Donders-Institute/bidscramble>`__ (licensed under `GPL-3.0-or-later <https://spdx.org/licenses/GPL-3.0-or-later.html>`__)
+* BIDScramble is distributed without any warranty.
+See the `copyright <https://github.com/Donders-Institute/bidscramble/blob/main/COPYRIGHT.rst>`__ for more details.

 Funding and acknowledgments
 ---------------------------